openhwgroup/openhwgroup.org/content/working-groups/openhw-europe/_index.md

 - Gathering European requirements and technology needs for an open hardware ecosystem and from this, help to initiate projects of the OpenHW Group.
 This could include identifying processor cores, other IP of interest and/or software needs for European market segments

-- Supporting marketing for Eclipse Foundation and/or OpenHW Group initiatives in the European context by creating content, disseminating it, and by recruiting EWG members.
+- Supporting marketing for Eclipse Foundation and/or OpenHW Group initiatives in the European context.

 EWG will not itself undertake open-source or standardization projects but will prepare and present Project Concept proposals to the OpenHW Group Technical Working Group (TWG).